 DEBORAH FLECK / The Dallas Morning News email@example.com The Dallas Morning News

 Adults reaching Success after learning how to read and write

 Teresa Rivera, Elementary and Jr. High School Graduate

-Teresita is another beautiful success Story of DCET - At 62 years of age, last year she finished elementary school through the PLAZAS COMUNITARIAS Spanish curricula from the Dep.
-Of Education in Mexico — she is now ready to graduate from Jr. High School in August.
-She is amazed about the beauty of learning how to add and subtract figures and excited to upgrade from working long and exhausted hours as a helper at a kitchen of a restaurant to possibly becoming a cashier.
+Teresita is another beautiful success Story of DCET - At 65 years of age, she finished elementary school through the PLAZAS COMUNITARIAS Spanish curricula from the Department of Education in Mexico.
+She is amazed about the beauty of learning how to add and subtract figures and excited to upgrade from working long and exhausted hours as a helper at a kitchen of a restaurant, to possibly becoming a cashier.
 She loves numbers and is eager to continue studying Computer Literacy courses this year to be able to apply her knowledge to browse through search engines and learn more.
 “Nothing will stop me now that I can read stories, like the one I learned from.”
-I felts at one point that I was too old to learn, but it is not true, It is never late to learn, to advance in life and become educated.” she said.
+I felts at one point that I was too old to learn, but it is not true, It is never late to learn and advance in life and become educated.” she said.
 All she needed was someone to encourage her.
-Her sons did that and along with LA ESCUELITA of DCET “I will finish my Computer Literacy course and have a better-paid job at the Restaurant,” she expressed.
-This lady is ready to climb the mountain of success…!
-She is one of our very success stories of DCET!
+Her sons did that and along with LA ESCUELITA of DCET, she said: "I will finish my Computer Literacy course and will have a better-paid job at the Restaurant,” she expressed.
+This lady is ready to climb up the mountain of success…!
+She is one of the best success stories of DCET!